PODCAST – Can

 With many young women in commercial real estate looking for their next move in 10 years, CREW leaders say fundamental processes and policies need to be addressed in order to ensure a fair chance for everyone to succeed.
 Systematic change must start at the top and be genuinely embraced for the holistic adoption of equality.

-In this podcast, James Cook discusses key takeaways on how companies can cultivate diversity and equity with Wendy Mann, CEO of CREW, and Susan Hill, a Managing Director with JLL Capital Markets.
+In this podcast, James Cook discusses key takeaways on how companies can cultivate diversity and equity with Wendy Mann, CEO of CREW, and Susan Hill, a Senior Managing Director with JLL Capital Markets.
 James and Wendy review findings from CREW’s recent survey and how companies can lead with intention and through example.
 Susan Hill recounts her 30-year journey through the male-dominated industry and explains how mentorship became one of the cornerstones to her career success.

 James Cook: [00:00:00] Let's face it.
 The commercial real estate industry is not as diverse as it could be.
 There's fewer women than men, women, and black and indigenous and people of color all earned less money than white men in the same roles.
 And there are very few of them in the C suite.
 So how can the industry improve?